immigrationstory/uk/en-gb/tools/ilr-calculator.md

     var earliestIlrApplicationDate = new Date(qualifyingPeriodEndDate.getFullYear(), qualifyingPeriodEndDate.getMonth(), qualifyingPeriodEndDate.getDate() - 28);
     observation = document.createElement("li");
     observation.appendChild(document.createTextNode("Your earliest ILR application date is on " + earliestIlrApplicationDate.toLocaleDateString() + ".
-Do not submit an application before this date as otherwise your application will be rejected and no refund will be given."));
+Do not submit an application before this date as otherwise your application will be rejected and no refund will be given.
+If you spend or have spent more than 180 full days in any 12-month period between " + qualifyingPeriodStartDate.toLocaleDateString() + " and " + earliestIlrApplicationDate.toLocaleDateString() + " then your ILR clock will reset and your earliest ILR application date will change.
+If this is the case then do not use the date above as it is invalid; you must work out the dates given your circumstances or consult with an immigration adviser."));
     observations.appendChild(observation);

     if (earliestIlrApplicationDate > currentVisaEndDate) {